Dallas Boat Accident and Maritime Injury Attorney

 Texas is a travel hub for cruise ships, shipping, commercial fishing, and other boating activity.
 The more activity there is, the higher the chance of accidents.
 Boating and shipping accidents can involve crashes between boats or injuries on-board.
 In many cases, the injured parties are often tourists, people riding speedboats and pleasure crafts on vacation, or workers on cruise ships and commercial vessels.

 If you or a loved one was injured in an accident involving boats or ships or was injured in an accident aboard a ship, talk to an attorney about your case today.
 The Dallas boat accident and maritime injury lawyers at The Queenan Law Firm represent accident victims and help them fight to get compensation for their injuries, including medical expenses and lost wages.
-To schedule a free consultation with our lawyers, contact our law offices today at (817) 476-1797.
+To schedule a free consultation with our Dallas maritime lawyers, contact our law offices today at (817) 476-1797.

-Suing for a Boating Accident in Texas
+Suing for a Boating Accident in Dallas, TX

 Boat accidents will usually fall under one of two categories of law.
 First, for accidents on lakes, rivers, ponds, and other small bodies of water, as well as accidents at sea that happen within a close distance to land, Texas’ laws might apply.
 This means that these cases are handled much like any accident claim for injuries that happen on land using Texas law and Texas court cases set the rules.